 I have also been the credited official advisor for the vintage Halloween section for the Warman's Antiques & Collectibles Price Guide since 2008.

-Given my proclivities for true research, I am quite excited about the opportunity to have published a greatly expanded and fully revised second edition of the collector's reference book I wrote on vintage Halloween memorabilia called, Vintage Halloween Collectibles: An Identification and Price Guide.
-The first edition was released by Krause Publications in June 2003 and has been so well received in the marketplace that it is fair to say it has become the standard reference for this wonderful hobby.
-The second edition was released in June 2007.
-A DVD Supplement to my book was released in 2010.
+Given my proclivities for true research, I am quite excited about the greatly expanded and fully revised third edition of Vintage Halloween Collectibles: An Identification and Price Guide, released in June 2014.
+(The first edition was released in June 2003.
+The second edition was released in June 2007 with its DVD Supplement accompanying it in 2010.)

 Halloween collectors are among the nicest group of people I know.
 I have met scores of interesting and enthusiastic collectors, and have been fortunate to have been given access to their collections.
 In turn, I enjoy sharing my knowledge with other collectors, and encourage you to contact me with any questions or comments you might have.
 For a list of frequently asked questions, please go to the FAQ section of the website.

 I do sell vintage Halloween pieces privately and have created a page from which I sell an assortment of vintage items.
 Check it out!
 If you are looking to acquire a specific item, please let me know.